 The benefits of a four-year college degree are equivalent to an investment that returns 15.2% per year (Source: Brookings Institute)

-Of the 120 credits required for the Bachelor of Science in Criminal Justice, a total of 30 credits must be earned at the upper level (21 credits in the arts and sciences and 9 credits in electives).
+120 credits are required for the Bachelor of Science in Criminal Justice.
+A total of 30 credits must be earned at the upper level.
 As part of these credits, for the core component, a minimum of 33 credits must be earned in the field of criminal justice, of which 18 credits must be upper level.
 A minimum GPA of 2.0 is required in the major.

 This course introduces you to the history, organizational structure, and laws and legal procedures of criminal justice in the United States.
 Learn about the full spectrum of police, courts, corrections, and juvenile justice systems and processes, from criminal arrest to conviction, incarceration, and reentry into society.
 Readings and assignments delve into topics such as: the limitations of policework in relation to constitutional law; individual rights versus public order; criminal law; definitions and measurement of crime; plea bargaining; court trials and sentencing processes; prisons and jails; and probation, parole, and community corrections.